Employing observability rank conditions for taking into account experimental information a priori: Modifying the rank test to take into account experimental information

 This model has six variables and $\text{rank}(\O_I)=6$, so it is SLI and observable.
 However, if $\{x_1(0)=0,\ x_2(0)=10\}$, it is clear that both states are always zero, and the only parameter that appears in the equations is $p_1,$ so the others become unidentifiable.

-This issue is not rare, and it is typically linked to a lack of accessibility from the problematic initial conditions.
-(Accessibility, or reachability, is the possibility of moving from an initial point in parameter space to a set with a non-empty interior.) \cite{saccomani2003parameter} studied it using a differential algebra approach.

-The ORC can be computed from specific initial conditions: one can simply replace the symbolic state variables in the matrix, $x_i,$ with specific numerical values.
+An important warning should be made here.
+In the example \eqref{33a}, we computed the ORC from a given initial condition simply by replacing the symbolic state variables in the matrix, $x_i,$ with specific numerical values.
 In this way, it is possible to test whether the model remains SLI from a given state.

-However, in doing so the stop criterion of the ORC is lost: it may no longer be sufficient to build $\O_I$ with $n_x+n_{\theta}-1$ Lie derivatives, as in \eqref{obsumat}.
+However, in doing so \textit{the stop criterion of the ORC is lost}: it may no longer be sufficient to build $\O_I$ with $n_x+n_{\theta}-1$ Lie derivatives, as in \eqref{obsumat}.
 The following case study\footnote{We thank Gleb Pogudin for noting this issue and providing the counter-example.} illustrates this fact.

 This is a very simple model with just one state and one parameter; building its $\O_I$ with one Lie derivative (which is all we need because $n_x+n_{\theta}-1=1$) yields:

 This matrix has rank = 2 if $x\neq 0,$ and rank = 1 if $x=0$.
 Therefore, $\theta$ appears to be unidentifiable from $x(0)=0.$ However, note that the third derivative of the output is